 Tissue Bank Bern TBB

-In order to provide tissue to TBB for cryopreservation, please send native tissue to Pathology according to "Anleitung für Einsendungen an die Gewebebank".
-Tissue is stored and distributed according to legal requirements and international standards.
+In order to provide tissue to TBB for freezing, cryopreservation or native use, please send native tissue to Pathology according to "Anleitung für Einsendungen an die Gewebebank".
+The tissue is stored and distributed according to legal requirements and international standards.

 In case of special project inquiry or questions, please contact email@example.com

-The aim of the TBB collection is to improve the prediction, prevention, diagnosis and treatment of human disease.
+By signing the general consent you are contributing to improve the prediction, prevention, diagnosis and treatment of human disease.
+Strict compliance with patients' rights is always ensured.
 Please find more information at https://www.biobankbern.ch/home-en/patient-information

-The number of specimens in TBB is growing every year and now consists of more than 10`000 different samples, bringing the total number of fresh-frozen stored tissue aliquots to > 37’000.
+TBB markedly expanded its tissue collection reaching a total of more than 11’000 different samples stored in more than 42’000 tubes.
 Samples are mainly derived from the following clinical departments: The Women’s Clinic (Frauenklinik), Urology, Visceral Surgery, Thoracic surgery and Ear, Nose, Throat Clinic (ENT).
 The size of the boxes found on the graph corresponds to the relative number of samples in TBB from each specific clinic.